NWChemEx/TensorWrapper/docs/source/developer/design/architecture/overview.rst

 permutational symmetry.
 While such symmetry could be discovered by inspecting the tensor, it is more common to have the user specify it.
 The ``Symmetry`` component is charged with storing the symmetry relationships and providing helpful tools for exploiting it.
+In particular the ``Symmetry`` component is responsible for:

+- Symmetry and antisymmetry (real elements)
+- Hermitian and anti-Hermitian (complex elements)

 Sparsity
 --------